OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 ### What is the Grant Review Dashboard?

-An open source dashboard that aims to progresivally lead to the complete automation of grant reviewing/screening before/during the Gitcoin rounds by using and developing a series of Lego analysis on grants that participate in Gitcoin Rounds.
+An open source dashboard that aims to progresivally lead to the automation of grant reviewing/screening before/during the Gitcoin rounds by using and developing a series of Lego analysis on grants that participate in Gitcoin Rounds.
 Of course we might adapt and evolve along the way as the program is still in the Beta phase and many aspects of it may change.
+It is very likely that the Grant Review Dashboard will work together with a review protocol that involves actual reviewers that have experience related to the scope of the rounds or want to participate in the defense of public goods.

 ### Objective: